-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) (its) claim of breach of contract, you must find (all) (both) of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of breach of contract, you must find (all) (both) of the following have been proved by a preponderance of the evidence:

 - 1. The defendant entered into a contract with the plaintiff to (insert the alleged promise on which plaintiff is suing); and - 2.
 The defendant failed to (insert the alleged promise on which the plaintiff is suing; (and) - (3.
-The plaintiff ["substantially performed"] ["substantially complied with"] [his] [her] [its] part of the contract) (or) (Plaintiff is excused from performance.
-Plaintiff is excused from performance of [his] [her] [its] part of the contract if you find that [insert facts that, if proven, would as a matter of law justify nonperformance]).
+The plaintiff ["substantially performed"] ["substantially complied with"] [insert applicable pronoun] part of the contract) (or) (Plaintiff is excused from performance.
+Plaintiff is excused from performance of [insert applicable pronoun] part of the contract if you find that [insert facts that, if proven, would as a matter of law justify nonperformance]).